 Date Measure

 Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment

 its initial terms to allow smaller entities to

 participate in the program.

 July 23 • • Broadened the set of firms eligible to • •

 transact with and provide services in three

 emergency lending facilities i.e. the Term

 Asset-Backed Securities Loan Facility

 (TALF), the Commercial Paper Funding

 Facility (CPFF) and Secondary Market

 Corporate Credit Facility (SMCCF) to

-increase the operational capacity and insight into the respective markets
+increase the operational capacity and

+insight into the respective markets
-July 28 - Extended LIC deller liquidity even lines and - -

-July 20 • Extended US dollar liquidity swap lines and temporary repo facilities for foreign and • • • •
+July 28 Extended US dollar liquidity swap lines and • • • •

+temporary repo facilities for foreign and

 international monetary authorities to March

 31, 2021, to help sustain recent

 improvements in global US dollar funding

 markets by maintaining these important

 liquidity backstops.

 August 7 • [President Trump] Signed four executive • • •

-orders related to coronavirus economic
+orders related to COVID-19 economic relief

-relief through unemployment benefits (as
+through unemployment benefits (as

 previous unemployment benefits expired),

 a temporary payroll tax deferral, eviction

 protection and student-loan relief.

 August 11 Reduced borrowing costs in the Municipal • • • •

 Liquidity Facility by 50 basis points.

 October 30 • • Reduced the minimum loan amount of • •

-the Main Street Lending Program to
+the Main Street Lending Program to USD

-USD 100,000 from USD 250,000, and also eased borrowing constraints for firms which
+100,000 from USD 250,000, and also

+eased borrowing constraints for firms which

 had availed themselves of the Paycheck

 Protection Program loans.

-•

-▼ ▼ ▼ •
+November 20 Announced return of unused funds of five • • • •

+emergency facilities under the CARES Act

+to the Treasury after the facilities expire in

+end-December; the Treasury will repurpose

+the funds to help airlines and small

+businesses.

+December 16 Extended US dollar liquidity facilities • • • •

+through September 2021, from March 2021

+earlier.
+The two facilities are (1) the

+temporary US dollar liquidity swap lines

+opened in March 2020 between the Fed

+and nine foreign central banks; and (2) the

+FIMA repo facility.

+Added forward guidance to the USD 120

+billion monthly asset purchases, linking it to

+substantial progress in employment and

+inflation.

+December 18 • • [Exit policy] Lifted the ban on share • •

+- buybacks and dividend payments for the

+six largest US banks, but imposed

+restrictions on the amount that banks can

+spend on buybacks and dividends.

+December 28 • Approved USD 900 billion stimulus • • •

+package, which includes USD 600 of direct

+payments to individuals, unemployment

+insurance, and Paycheck Protection

+Program.
+The bill was accompanied by the

+USD 1.4 trillion government spending bill

+for the current fiscal year.